Skip to content

 The criteria for each room

-Flowing cuts Do not mark sensitive areas
+• Flowing cuts: do not dig into sensitive areas

-Adjustable sizes Grow with you
+• Adjustable sizes: grow with you

 Breastfeeding t-shirt COEUR LEOPARD